 First, let’s establish that in the case of unmarried couples, we will work with any individual who has an income and is teachable and willing to make changes in their financial life.
 However, when it comes to coaching couples, since marriage is based on a covenant defined by God (one man, one woman), we only work with couples together who meet this definition and have entered into that covenant.
 This is our personal spiritual conviction.
 We have repeatedly seen how cohabitation without the covenant of marriage is financially detrimental to couples.
 Making a financial plan with someone who isn’t committed to you for life under this definition of marriage is a plan on sinking sand.
 Because of this conviction, we are not qualified, equipped or able to work with couples in this situation.

 You have a proprietary tool and service (Financial Health Index®) that no one else has.
 How does that help me?

 One of the primary recurring questions we hear from clients is, “How do I compare with everyone else?”
 What they mean is, “help me evaluate where I am on the spectrum of financial health.
 Years ago, as we developed statistical models for financial health, we created an index around 5 financial health standards for measuring how a household is performing financially.
 Financial Health Index® (FHI) was formulated to provide that statistical and visual measurement of progress on your journey toward financial independence.
-Your incremental progress on your financial plan (no matter how small) is detected within the FHI so you can see how financial action translates to a higher index score.
+Your incremental progress on your financial plan (no matter how small) is detected within the FHI so you can see how financial action translates to improved metrics and to a higher index score.